Safety - our first priority

 Our Group Safety Strategy

 As an airline, safety is core to all that we do.

-Our safety, health and security activities are supported by comprehensive governance processes that help us monitor and manage performance and risks.
+Our safety, health and security activities are underpinned by a Safety Management System that is checked by both aviation and Workplace Health and Safety regulators, and supported by comprehensive governance processes that help us monitor and manage performance and risks.

 We encourage our people to report safety and security-related matters, even when they are closely involved and might feel vulnerable to criticism.

 This is supported by policies and procedures to ensure our people are treated fairly under what is known as ‘just culture’.
 The evidence the just culture approach works well is in the reporting we get – 50,000 reports each year from our people which help us improve the way we work both in the air and on the ground.

 A focus on safety to build a successful business is woven through Qantas’ history from its very earliest days.
 From realising customers would have to be satisfied the new mode of transport would be safe, to ultra-long-haul routes during World War II, to new engine and satellite technology, Qantas has built a business on technical innovation in safety.

 The Group’s Safety Strategy was developed in 2021 by canvassing the organisation and considering the following medium–to-longer term strategic drivers of safety:

 - Fleet changes.